kanakmi/Delta-Diagnose/README.md

 ## Delta Diagnose 2.0
 Every hackathon, we enjoy developing new projects, but many previously built terrific projects with the potential to become something great in the future are abandoned in the early stages of development in the process.
 So we decided to spend this weekend working on a new version of Delta Diagnose with lots of new features and a revamped UI.
+You can know more about the previous version from [here](https://devpost.com/software/delta-diagnose).

 ## 💡 Inspiration
 The Delta variant of COVID-19 arrived in India in March 2021.
 It led to the deaths of 270,000 individuals in three months, more than twice the number we saw in the entire year of 2020. <br> The Delta strain has a higher affinity for lung tissues than other strains, making it more lethal. <br>